-4. Statutory Induction
+3. Statutory induction

-The statutory induction of an ECT is the bridge between Initial Teacher Training (ITT) and a career in teaching.
+The statutory induction of an ECT is the bridge between ITT (Initial Teacher Training) and a career in teaching.
 The school will support ECTs in demonstrating that their performance against relevant standards is satisfactory and equip them with the tools to be a successful teacher.

-The Teachers' Standards will be used to assess an ECT's performance during their induction period.
+The 'Teachers' Standards' will be used to assess an ECT's performance during their induction period.
 These standards will be considered against what can reasonably be expected of the ECT within their work context.
 All judgements will reflect the expectation that the ECT has effectively consolidated their ITT and demonstrated their ability to meet the relevant standards consistently over a sustained period.
 The ECF will not be used as an assessment tool.

-A qualified teacher will not be employed as a teacher by the school unless they have satisfactorily completed their induction period, or if they meet any of the exemptions listed in Annex A.
+A qualified teacher will not be employed as a teacher by the school unless they have satisfactorily completed their induction period, or if they meet any of the exemptions listed in Annex A of the DfE's 'Induction for early career teachers (England)' guidance.